History of the Perthshire Patons

 Born and raised in Roe Street, Belfast, Margaret also stayed with her sister Martha for a time in Carrickfergus.
 Her niece Cherie McKeown (formerly Paton, nee Graham) recalls how she would have her beehive hairstyle done by her aunt Margaret before heading to the local YMCA disco.

-In August 2004, Margaret's great nephew Chris Paton contacted her for the first time and was able to find out much from her about the Smyth side of the family, and for this he is eternally grateful.
+In August 2004, Margaret's great nephew Chris Paton contacted her for the first time and was able to find out much from her about the Smyth side of the family, and for this he is eternally grateful, as well as for the further contact in Feb 2010.

 Martha Jane Elisabeth Watton Smyth